urboob21/urboob21.github.io/content/posts/english-stories.md

 <br>

 ## 10. The First Peacock
-> **Target Words**: `benefit, certain, chance, effect, essential, far, focus, function, grass, guard, image, immediate, primary, proud, remain, rest, separate, site, tail, trouble`
+> `benefit, certain, chance, effect, essential, far, focus, function, grass, guard, image, immediate, primary, proud, remain, rest, separate, site, tail, trouble`

 Argos lived in Ancient Greece.
 He was a husband and a proud father.
 He worked hard and did well at his job.
 But one thing about him wasn’t normal.
 He was born with 100 eyes.
 Having many eyes was usually a benefit to him.
 He had a chance to see many things.
 Also, since he had so many eyes, he was very good at guarding things.
 While sleeping, he only rested a few eyes at a time.
 The others stayed awake.
 He worked for Hera, a great goddess.
 His primary function was to guard a special cow.
 The cow was very important to Hera.
 It was her favorite pet.
 The most essential part of his job was to keep the cow alone.
 It had to be kept separate from all the other cows and far away from people.